Petroleum Processing

 Classwork and Participation

 Team work in class to solve problems and share the solutions in class.
 There will be three, or four classwork assignments.
-Participation includes asking questions, or answering the questions we ask during class, or on online discussion boards.
+Participation includes asking questions, or answering the questions I ask during clasas.
 Up to 5% extra credit depending on effort and accuracy.

 go to top